Leveraging VLM-Based Pipelines to Annotate 3D Objects: Material Inference

-VLMs can be probed to answer arbitrary questions.
-But we often lack data to validate or improve their responses.
-What we might have are some intermediate inferences which are already validated.
-We introduce a method to use these to highlight interesting or problematic VLM responses in the unsupervised case.
+We now probe our material annotations through an unsupervised lens.
+The motivation is---while VLMs can perform arbitrary question answering tasks, collecting labeled data to validate their responses remains a bottleneck.
+What we do have are some intermediate inferences which are already validated, and can be used for conditional inference.
+Using these, we develop a metric to characterize the quality of downstream VLM responses, and to highlight interesting or problematic cases without supervision.

-As in Sec~\ref{sec:physical_properties}, we can run VLMs with and without any visual input by supplying a value for the type property in both cases.
-The question changes slightly to be type-specific in LLM mode rather than instance-specific in VLM mode.
-We can then compare output distributions from running in VLM and LLM modes.
-To measure the divergence, we can rely on a probability metric such as the Hellinger distance.
+As in Sec~\ref{sec:material_supervised_evaluation}, we run VLMs with and without a visual input by supplying a text value $z$ for the type property in both cases.
+The question $q_z$ changes slightly to be type-specific in LLM mode, $q'_z$, rather than instance-specific in VLM mode.
+Let $\{r_{i,j}\}$ and $\{r'_{j}\}$ respectively denote the sampled responses (where $i$ indexes object views and $j$ indexes VLM responses for a fixed query).
+We compare outputs from running in VLM and LLM modes using a probability metric, the Hellinger distance $H$, which for discrete distributions (like the output of ScoreAgg) is identical to the Euclidean distance between two square root probability vectors:

-While such a distance can be computed for any VLM in any unsupervised case, the question that arises is whether the distance correlates with the VLM's predictive performance.
-Since the contribution of a VLM's visual branch is generally residual (i.e., via cross-attention from the language branch), we posit that when answers differ between the visionless and vision-based conditions, the vision-based VLM output is likely more accurate.

-We first use our material prediction accuracies (from Sec~\ref{sec:physical_properties}) to probe and motivate the use of our unsupervised metric in Figure \ref{fig:material_accuracy_vs_distance}.
-We find sufficient correlation between the two despite some noise in the material labels---the vision-based material predictions are often justifiably multi-modal (see Figure \ref{fig:material_qualitative_samples}) whereas our labels are one-hot.
+While such a distance can be computed for any VLM in any unsupervised case, the question that arises is whether the distance correlates with predictive performance.
+Since the contribution of a VLM's visual branch is generally residual (via cross-attention from the language branch), we posit that when answers differ between the visionless and vision-based conditions, the latter is likely more accurate.
+We assess this hypothesis in Figure \ref{fig:material_accuracy_vs_distance} using PaLI-X predictions on the labeled material test set (from Section~\ref{sec:material_supervised_evaluation}).
+We find significant correlation between the visual sensitivity metric and gains in (supervised) soft accuracy.
+The correlation is likely underestimated due to noise in the material labels---the vision-based material predictions are often justifiably multi-modal (see Figure \ref{fig:material_qualitative_samples}) whereas our labels are one-hot.

-Having shown its usefulness on material, we assess the divergence of VLM responses from their language-only counterparts on other properties (Table \ref{tab:unsupervised_metric}).
-We infer (i) binary properties such as fragility or lift-ability, (ii) open-vocabulary properties such as color and affordance, and (iii) relations between objects such as what a given object might contain.